Sinusitis

-Some cases may be prevented by hand washing, avoiding smoking, and immunization.
+Prevention of sinusitis focuses on regular hand washing, staying up-to-date on vaccinations, and avoiding smoking.
 Pain killers such as naproxen, nasal steroids, and nasal irrigation may be used to help with symptoms.
 Recommended initial treatment for acute sinusitis is watchful waiting.
-If symptoms do not improve in 7–10 days or get worse, then an antibiotic may be used or changed.
-In those in whom antibiotics are used, either amoxicillin or amoxicillin/clavulanate is recommended first line, with amoxicillin/clavulanate being superior to amoxicillin alone but with more side effects.
-Surgery may occasionally be used in people with chronic disease or in someone who is not responding to medicines as per doctor's expectation.
+If symptoms do not improve in 7–10 days or worsen, then an antibiotic may be implemented or changed.
+In those in whom antibiotics are indicated, either amoxicillin or amoxicillin/clavulanate is recommended first line, with amoxicillin/clavulanate being superior to amoxicillin alone but with more side effects.
+Surgery may be recommended in those with chronic disease who have failed medical management.

 Sinusitis is a common condition.
 It affects between about 10 and 30 percent of people each year in the United States and Europe.
-Chronic sinusitis affects about 12.5% of people.
-Treatment of sinusitis in the United States results in more than US$11 billion in costs.
-The unnecessary and ineffective treatment of viral sinusitis with antibiotics is common.
+The management of sinusitis in the United States results in more than US$11 billion in costs.

 Signs and symptoms

-Headache, facial pain, or pressure of a dull, constant, or aching sort over the affected sinuses is common with both acute and chronic stages of sinusitis.
-This pain is usually localized to the involved sinus and may worsen when the affected person bends over or lies down.
-Pain often starts on one side of the head and progresses to both sides.

-Acute sinusitis may be accompanied by a thick nasal discharge that is usually green in color, and may contain pus or blood.
-Often, a localized headache or toothache is present, and these symptoms distinguish a sinus-related headache from other types of headaches, such as tension and migraine headaches.
-Another way to distinguish between toothache and sinusitis is that the pain in sinusitis is usually worsened by tilting the head forward and with the Valsalva maneuver.

-Other symptoms associated with acute rhinosinusitis include cough, fatigue, hyposmia, anosmia and ear fullness or pressure.

-Sinus infections can also cause middle-ear problems due to the congestion of the nasal passages.
-This can be demonstrated by dizziness, "a pressurized or heavy head", or vibrating sensations in the head.
-Postnasal drip is also a symptom of chronic rhinosinusitis.